afghanistanyn/pysed/README.rst

     Search and print lines:

     $ pysed -l "name" text.txt
+    - This is my cat,
     2  whose name is Betty.
+    - This is my dog,
     4  whose name is Frank.
+    - This is my fish,
     6  whose name is George.
+    - This is my goat,
     8  whose name is Adam.

     Highlight text:

     $ pysed -g "name" "red" text.txt